almogzur/TravelGames.club/authprocess.md

 * pages/api/auth  //
-[...nexyAuth].js // confing the auth providers and drivers this project use mongo-driver restricted.js // chake if user sessone and return from api
+[...nexyAuth].js // confing the auth providers and drivers this project use mongo-driver restricted.js // can be used insted of getserverprops

 * /util
 db.js for saving providers loging in mongo // driver made by next to use in mongo case